backdrop-contrib/video_filter/README.txt

   $codecs['youtube'] = array(
     // Will be used some day in user information.
     'name' => t('YouTube'),

+    // Special instructions for end users.
+Optional.
+    'instructions' => t('Any special instructions that users need to know about to get this codec working correctly.'),

     // The callback that will output the right embed code.
     'callback' => 'MODULE_youtube',